jcatoe/til/docker/set-the-environment-for-postgres-database.md

 To set the Postgres database name, user, and password, add the environment variables: POSTGRES_DB, POSTGRES_USER, POSTGRES_PASSWORD, to your `docker-compose.yml` file.

 **Note:** do _not_ include the actual password in your file.
-See "Related Resources" for more insight.
+See "Related Resources" for more insight or the [pass-around-environment-variables.md](https://github.com/jcatoe/til/blob/master/docker/pass-around-environment-variables.md) file for easy to follow instructions.
 ```
 version: "3.7"